Komsomolskaya Square (Moscow)

-Its origins lay with the construction of the Moscow-Saint Petersburg Railway in the 1840s, when Kalanchyovskoye Field outside the Garden Ring was selected to allocate the Nicholas Railway Station (later renamed Leningradsky).
+Its origins lay in the construction of the Moscow-Saint Petersburg Railway in the 1840s, when Kalanchyovskoye Field, outside the Garden Ring, was selected as location for the Nicholas Railway Station (later renamed Leningradsky).
 In 1862 the Yaroslavsky Rail Terminal, a terminus of the Trans-Siberian Railway, was constructed nearby.
 On the opposite side of the field the Kazansky Rail Terminal was inaugurated two years later.
 Until 1909, a railway line leading to Kursky Rail Terminal traversed the square; it is now elevated so as not to interfere with street traffic.

 During the Soviet period, four other structures were added.
-Alexey Shchusev designed a Constructivist edifice, the Central Club of Railway Workers, in 1925–1926.
+Between 1925 and 1926, Alexey Shchusev designed a Constructivist edifice—the Central Club of Railway Workers.
 The square received its present name, in the honour of the Komsomol (Communist Union of Youth) members, in 1932.
 A Stalinist skyscraper of the Hilton Moscow Leningradskaya Hotel and a Neoclassical vestibule of the Komsomolskaya-Koltsevaya metro station were completed in the early 1950s.
 The most recent addition is the Moskovsky department store on the eastern side of the square (1983).

 In 2003, at the behest of the Ministry of Transportation, a bronze statue of Pavel Melnikov (1804–1880) was erected on the square.
 Melnikov was the Russian minister of transportation who oversaw the construction of the first railways in Russia.